A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Method and Theory

 To address this issue, we use the same combination of $\mu_x$ and $\Sigma_x$ to generate another set of independent observations $X_1^*,X_2^*,\dots,X_n^*\overset{iid}{\sim}G_x=\mathcal{N}_d(\mu_x,\Sigma_x)$.
 Then we estimate the mean and covariance matrix of these new observations and denote them by $\mu_{x^*}$ and $\Sigma_{x^*}$, respectively.
 Based on them, we further generate a new set of independent observations from the normal distribution with mean $\mu_{x^*}$ and covariance matrix $\Sigma_{x^*}$, i.e., $Y_1^*,Y_2^*,\dots,Y_n^*\overset{iid}{\sim}\mathcal{N}_d(\mu_{x^*},\Sigma_{x^*})$.
 Intuitively, if the null hypothesis $H_0$ is true, i.e., the original distribution $F$ is multivariate Gaussian, then the relationship between $\{X_1,X_2,\dots,X_n\}$ and $\{Y_1,Y_2,\dots,Y_n\}$ would be similar to that of $\{X_1^*,X_2^*,\dots,X_n^*\}$ and $\{Y_1^*,Y_2^*,\dots,Y_n^*\}$.
 Henceforth, we shall test whether these two relationships are similar enough to decide whether $F$ is close enough to a Gaussian distribution.

-In \cite{smith1988test}, the Friedman-Rafsky's two-sample test was used for this purpose. { Unfortunately, as will be shown later in Section \ref{sec:simulation}, this test was unable to properly control the type I error when the dimension is growing with the number of observations.
-In order to guarantee the error control in the high-dimensional setting, we use the nearest neighbor information in this article.} To be specific, we pool $\{X_1,X_2,\dots,X_n\}$ and $\{Y_1,Y_2,\dots,Y_n\}$ together, and for each observation, we find its nearest neighbor.
+In \cite{smith1988test}, the Friedman-Rafsky's two-sample test was used for this purpose.
+Unfortunately, as will be shown later in Section \ref{sec:simulation}, this test was unable to properly control the type I error when the dimension is growing with the number of observations.

+In order to guarantee the error control in the high-dimensional setting, we use the nearest neighbor information in this article.
+To be specific, we pool $\{X_1,X_2,\dots,X_n\}$ and $\{Y_1,Y_2,\dots,Y_n\}$ together, and for each observation, we find its nearest neighbor, which is defined under the Euclidean distance in the current paper.
 Similarly, we pool $\{X_1^*,X_2^*,\dots,X_n^*\}$ and $\{Y_1^*,Y_2^*,\dots,Y_n^*\}$ together, and again find the nearest neighbor for each observation.

-Let $YY$ be the event that an observation in $\{Y_1,Y_2,\dots,Y_n\}$ finds its nearest neighbor in $\{Y_1,Y_2,\dots,Y_n\}$, and let $Y^*Y^*$ be the event that an observation in $\{Y_1^*,Y_2^*,\dots,Y_n^*\}$ finds its nearest neighbor in $\{Y_1^*,Y_2^*,\dots,Y_n^*\}$.
+{Nearest neighbor information has been employed in hypothesis testing that can be applied to high-dimensional data \citep{schilling1986multivariate, henze1988multivariate, chen2015graph, chen2019sequential}.
+However, in these work, nearest neighbors were used for two-sample testing, while in contrast, we only have one sample at the beginning of the current setup and then generate a second sample that depends on the original one.
+Hence, we need to develop a completely different set of technical tools to investigate the theoretical properties of the current construction.} Let $YY$ be the event that an observation in $\{Y_1,Y_2,\dots,Y_n\}$ finds its nearest neighbor in $\{Y_1,Y_2,\dots,Y_n\}$, and let $Y^*Y^*$ be the event that an observation in $\{Y_1^*,Y_2^*,\dots,Y_n^*\}$ finds its nearest neighbor in $\{Y_1^*,Y_2^*,\dots,Y_n^*\}$.
 We will show below in Theorem \ref{thm:asym} that the events $Y^*Y^*$ and $YY$ are asymptotic equivalent under some suitable conditions.
 As a result, we can estimate the empirical distribution of the test statistic based on $YY$ through the distribution of the statistic associated with $Y^*Y^*$.
-Consequently, the type I error of the proposed approach can be properly controlled at some pre-specified significance level, as will be illustrated in Proposition \ref{prop.error}.
+Consequently, the type I error of the proposed approach can be properly controlled at some pre-specified significance level.